 Gyula Gazdag is a director of film, theater and television.
 He was a professor at the UCLA School of Theater, Film and Television from 1993-2015 and has served as the artistic director of the Sundance Filmmakers Lab since 1997.

-His numerous feature films include "A Hungarian Fairy Tale," which won a Special Jury Prize at the Locarno Film Festival.
-It was named one of the year’s 10 Best Films by the "Village Voice" and the Best Feature Film of the year by the Hungarian Film Critics and it screened at 20 film festivals worldwide, including the Directors’ Fortnight at Cannes.
+His numerous feature films include A Hungarian Fairy Tale (1987), which won the Special Jury Prize at the Locarno Film Festival.
+Named one of the year’s 10 Best Films by the Village Voice and the Best Feature Film of the year by the Hungarian Film Critics Awards, it screened at 20 film festivals worldwide, including the Directors’ Fortnight at Cannes.

-Gazdag has also directed many documentaries, including "A Poet on the Lower East Side" (one of the last documentaries made on Allen Ginsberg), "Hungarian Chronicles," "Package Tour" (Berlinale Forum des Jungen Films 1985), "The Banquet," "The Resolution" (named on one of the best 100 documentaries of all time by the International Documentary Association), "The Selection" and "The Long Distance Runner."
+Gazdag has also directed many documentaries, including A Poet on the Lower East Side: A Docu-Diary on Allen Ginsberg (1997); Hungarian Chronicles (1991); Berlinale Forum entrant Package Tour (1985); The Banquet (1982); The Resolution (1972), named on one of the best 100 documentaries of all time by the International Documentary Association; The Selection (1970) and The Long Distance Runner (1969).

 Most of Gazdag’s films were banned for shorter or longer periods of time in communist Hungary; some also had been denied foreign exhibition.